sourcegraph/sourcegraph-public-snapshot/README.style.md

   [view your repositories](#)?"
 Don't use "here" as link text, as in "Need to view your repositories?
 [Click here.](#)"

+## Terms

+* In UI text and documentation, always use "repository" instead of "repo."

 ## Names

 Use the standard rendering of names in prose.
 For example: